Netflix cancels 'Space Force' after second season amid company layoffs and shake up

-Netflix has cancelled "Space Force" starring Steve Carrell, John Malkovich, Ben Schwartz, and other notable actors after just its second season, another sign of a shake up at the video streaming giant.
+Netflix has canceled "Space Force" starring Steve Carrell, John Malkovich, Ben Schwartz, and other notable actors after just its second season, another sign of a shake-up at the video streaming giant.

 Space Force, which premiered in May 2020 with a 10-episode run, was picked up for a second season that aired in February 2022.
 The show has received mixed reviews overall and has struggled to break into the top 10 in Nielsen's overall streaming ranking, though it topped out at number 7 in the streaming originals category according to Deadline, which broke the news of the cancellation.